splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 * The number of billed TAPM.
 TAPM data is available per minute.
 * The number of billed traces.
 Trace volume data is available per minute.
 * The number of billed Troubleshooting MetricSets (TMS).
 TMS data is available per minute.
 * The number of billed Monitoring MetricSets (MMS).
+MMS data is only available for histogram MMS and is only available in the usage report.
 MMS data is available at 10-minute intervals.
 * The average number of TAPM.
 Averages are available in usage reports for complete months only.
 * The average number of Troubleshooting MetricSets.
 Averages are available in usage reports for complete months only.
 * The average number of Monitoring MetricSets.
 Averages are available in usage reports for complete months only.